fleetdm/fleet/handbook/company/ceo-handbook.md

 ## Team

-The "🦿 Remote" department (also known as the "CEO support team"), is made up of these people:
+The 🦿 Remote department (also known as the "CEO support team"), is made up of these people:

 | Contributor                                    | Role
 |:-----------------------------------------------|:----------------------------------------------------------------------|